Knicks romp past Cavaliers 99-79, take 2-1 series lead

 Josh Hart added 13 points for the fifth-seeded Knicks, who host Game 4 on Sunday.
 They became the first team to allow fewer than 80 points during the regular season or postseason.

-Donovan Mitchell scored 22 points for the Cavs, who never gave themselves a chance with their most inept offensive performance of the season.
-They hadn't been held below 80 points all season, with their worst effort 81 points, also at the Knicks on Dec.
-4.
+Donovan Mitchell scored 22 points for the Cavaliers, who never gave themselves a chance with their most inept offensive performance of the season, rattled perhaps by the Knicks on the court and the fans surrounding it.

+“Not being able to make shots definitely hurts as well, but it’s one of those things where we’ll be good,” Mitchell said.
+“Like, kind of breathe and relax and calm down.”

 Darius Garland, who scored 32 points in Game 2, managed just 10 on 4-for-21 shooting.
 Caris LeVert, moved into the starting lineup after scoring 24 in that 107-90 victory, missed all six shots in the first half before coming on late for 17 points.

-It was just the second time the playoffs came to Madison Square Garden in the last 10 years and fans loved it, a game that looked more like something played by the beloved 1990s Knicks, who had the Garden rocking deep in many springs with their rugged brand of basketball.
+It was just the second time the playoffs came to Madison Square Garden in the last 10 years and it looked like something played by the beloved 1990s Knicks, who had the Garden rocking deep in many springs with their rugged brand of basketball.

+“As a basketball player you kind of grow up thinking about moments like these,” Barrett said.
+“It was electric in there and happy we get to come back Sunday.”

 Bodies crashed to the floor or into each other, and once in a while the ball went into the basket.